splunk/ansible-role-for-splunk/README.md

 ## Purpose

 #### What is ansible-role-for-splunk?
 ansible-role-for-splunk is a single Ansible role for managing Splunk deployments remotely over SSH.
-It supports all Splunk deployment roles (Universal Forwarder, Heavy Forwarder, Indexer, Search Head, Deployment Server, Cluster Master, SHC Deployer) as well as management of all apps and configurations (via git repositories).
+It supports all Splunk deployment roles (Universal Forwarder, Heavy Forwarder, Indexer, Search Head, Deployment Server, Cluster Master, SHC Deployer, DMC, License Master) as well as management of all apps and configurations (via git repositories).

-This codebase is used by the Splunk@Splunk team internally to manage our deployment, so it has been thoroughly vetted.
+This codebase is used by the Splunk@Splunk team internally to manage our deployment, so it has been thoroughly vetted since its development in late 2018.
 For more information, checkout [our related .conf20 session](https://conf.splunk.com/learn/session-catalog.html?search=TRU1537C) for this project.

 #### Design Philosophy
 A few different design philosophies have been applied in the development of this project.